 Regardless of which engine series they used, 1956 cars had new automatic choke carburetors controlled by a bi-metal coil; and a manifold heat control, which used a similar technology to warm the carburetor from startup for better fuel vaporization.
 The company also switched from six to 12 volt electrical systems in this year, which meant new coils, distributors (with single sets of breaker points rather than dual points), voltage regulators, batteries, generators, plugs, headlights, and starters.

-The first cars with A engines were the 1956 Plymouths; these displaced 276 cubic inches but were advertised as 277.
-This was a bit larger than the V8 Poly which Dodge was making for Plymouth.
-Plymouth used the Hy-Fire name for both Dodge poly V8s and the new A V8s; and they continued to call the four-barrel carburetor option “Hy-Fire with PowerPak.”
-Regardless, the old Dodge 270 was used in the low-end Plaza and Savoy, while the new A-type 277 was placed in the higher-end Belvedere and Suburban.
-The power difference was minor at best, unless one opted for the four-barrel “PowerPak”—which raised horsepower by around 10% and torque by nearly 5%.
-A service bulletin, though, claimed that there was more to it than peak power ratings—the new V8, it said, had higher torque at low revolutions, providing better pickup for passing or accelerating from stoplights.
+The 1956 Plymouths were the first cars with A engines—advertised as 277s, but actually displacing 276 cubic inches.
+This was a bit larger than the V8 Poly which Dodge was already making for Plymouth.
+Plymouth used the Hy-Fire name for both types of engines, Poly and A, and continued to call the four-barrel carburetor option—which boosted horsepower to 200—the “Hy-Fire with PowerPak.”
+The Poly, with six (or seven) fewer cubic inches, was put into the low-end Plaza and Savoy, while the new A-type 277 (ironically cheaper to make) was in the higher-end Belvedere and Suburban.
+A service bulletin of the time claimed that there was more to the story than peak power ratings—the new V8, it said, had higher torque at low revolutions, providing better pickup for passing or accelerating from stoplights.
+That was likely true; and it was also easier to work on.

 For the newly facelifted 1957 cars, the 277 was uprated to 197 horsepower.
 The Canadian 303 was replaced in the United States by a bored-out version with 301 cubic inches—the rationale for designing a new engine that was so similar is unknown.
 The 301 (actually displacing 300 cid) had a choice of two and four barrel versions, again, with 215 and 235 hp ratings; Plymouth ads claimed at as new, which was fair enough, and “Bigger in every way.
 More power for safe response.
 Bigger displacement.
 A new, quieter camshaft.
 A new jet-flow carburetor.”
 For 1957, they also switched most vehicles from oil-bath air cleaners to modern replaceable paper air filters as the standard, making oil-bath air cleaners optional.